Do you fear the nighttime because you cannot seem to fall asleep or stay asleep? Deep sleep meditation could be the solution.

 Now, while you take your next in-breath, say these words in your mind: "Breathing in peace and calm."

-Repeat this mantra as you continue this deep breathing technique at your own pace and visualizing your spot in the woods.
+Repeat this mantra as you continue this deep breathing technique at your own pace, and visualize your spot in the woods.

 Ideally, you will drift off to sleep while doing this meditation.
 However, remember that it is okay if you fail to fall asleep when practicing this meditation for the first time.
 You can try again.
 By doing this meditation at night before bed for several nights, you will teach your body and mind to relax and focus on calming physical and mental sensations — all of which are necessary to facilitate deeper, better, faster sleep.